 The introduction and expansion of these technologies play a key role in improving the air we breathe in London.

 Over 3,500 diesel-electric hybrid buses currently run through the Capital, making up 30% of our bus fleet.
 All of these buses are quieter, more fuel-efficient and cleaner than standard diesel buses.

 All new double-deck buses entering our fleet are diesel-hybrid meeting Euro VI emissions standards.

-We have also started trialling wireless charging technology on some of our buses running on route 69 as part of Project ZeEus.
+We have also started using wireless charging technology on some of our buses running on route 69 as part of Project ZeEus.
 The buses are fitted with special technology enabling on-board batteries to receive a charge boost on plates fitted at bus stands at either end of the route.

 This should enable the buses to operate in pure electric mode for a significant period of the time they are in passenger service.